 Freezer Sweet Corn - Why I Love It

-If you eat sweet corn in the family, you know that when it's in season, it's basically a supper side for five days out of the week.
+If you eat fresh sweet corn in the family, you know that when it's in season, it's basically a supper side for five days out of the week.

 We love making Instant Pot Corn on the Cob.
 And then you can make summer corn salad, grilled corn salad...you get the idea.